To apply to become a Physical Therapist or Physical Therapy Assistant in Oregon, you must:

 submitted with the application, so be sure to save the certificate after you complete the module.
 There is no charge for this module.

 The Board uses a service called Fieldprint to conduct background checks.
 Fieldprint has 1200 locations throughout the United States.
 They will take your fingerprints, and send them to the Oregon State Police to complete an FBI background check.
 You do not need to be in Oregon to get your fingerprints taken.
-You will need to schedule an appointment at FieldprintOregon.com.
-The cost will be $12.50.
-When you schedule, use the code FPORPTLicensingBdDAS.
-This tells Fieldprint to send your fingerprints to the Oregon State Police, who will then relay your results to the Board.
-We suggest that you schedule your appointment early in your licensing process, as it typically takes the Board several weeks to receive the results.
+You will receive a code to use when you register for an appointment as part of your application.
+Once you have the code, you will need to schedule an appointment at FieldprintOregon.com.
+Fieldprint will charge you a $12.50 fee to process your fingerprints.

 6. Provide Proof of graduation from a CAPTE accredited program.

 Proof of graduation must come directly from your school.
 It is the applicant's responsibility to request that proof of graduation be sent to the Board.
 Applicants are responsible for any fees that the school may charge for transcripts.
 An applicant may request their school send an electronic official transcript, if offered by the school.
 Please have the transcript send to the board at firstname.lastname@example.org.